 Women of all ages should be aware of their breasts so they can notice any changes and see medical advice promptly if they are concerned about any change.

-Two types of breast pain
+Types of breast pain

-- Hormonal changes
+- hormonal changes

-- Weight gain
+- weight gain

-- Bra problems
+- bra problems

-- Infection of the breast (mastitis)
+- infection of the breast (mastitis)

-- Injury to the breast
+- injury to the breast

-- Arthritis pain or a pinched nerve in the neck area
+- arthritis pain or a pinched nerve in the neck area

-- Inflammation of a rib joint
+- inflammation of a rib joint

-- Simple cysts
+- simple cysts

-- Some forms of hormonal replacement therapy.
+- some forms of hormonal replacement therapy.

-Hints to relieve breast pain
+Relieving breast pain

 Here are some simple suggestions you may like to try if you suffer from breast pain:

 - Bra fit—some women find wearing a correctly fitted supportive bra, including at night, helps by reducing breast movement.
-Other women choose not to wear a bra at all or choose to wear a loose fitting or soft bra at night.
+Other women choose not to wear a bra at all or choose to loose fitting or soft bra at night.

 - Dietary changes—reducing your caffeine (coffee, tea, cola and chocolate), salt and fat intakes can be helpful.

 - Managing stress—stress appears to be influenced by hormone levels so relaxation and meditation can be helpful.

-- If you are concerned about any unusual persistent breast pain, you should talk to your doctor.
+If you are concerned about any unusual persistent breast pain, you should talk to your doctor.